nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 ### 4.1.
 Contact information

-A node's DID document SHOULD define a service of type `node-contact-info` that contains information that can be used to contact the operator of the node.
-The information MUST NOT contain any personally identifiable information such as personal names, e-mail addresses or telephone numbers.
+A DID MAY contain a service of type `node-contact-info` that contains information which can be used to contact the operator of the node that controls the DID document.
+The information MUST NOT contain any personally identifiable information (PII) such as personal names, e-mail addresses or telephone numbers.
 It SHOULD contain a company/unit name, e-mail address and/or telephone number instead.
 The `serviceEndpoint` MUST be a map and MUST contain the `email` property.
 It addition it MAY contain the following properties: `tel` (telephone number), `name` (company/unit name), `web` (website URL).
 All properties MUST be formatted as string.
 For example: